eraldooneto/todoList/readme.md

 - delete a todo
 - Check if a user or todo exists before every action

+I used a couple middlewares to manage the requirements and responses among the features.

-I learned how to use some quick tests and work above someone's code.
-A very simple but great challenge.
+Then, I learned how to work with tests.
+A simple, but an elegant challenge.